An Overview of Assignment and Grade Sync

-Additionally, the API allows students to make submissions to assigned coursework.
+Additionally, the API allows students to make submissions to their assigned coursework.
 The submission can be in the form of a short answer, multiple choice answer, or attachment.
 Once submitted, a grade may also be passed back to Google Classroom for the specific assignment and recorded in the teacher's gradebook.

-How to Sync Assignments and Grades
+How to sync assignments and grades

 The benefits of syncing assignments and grades